By

 go, and what color schemes

-and font styles will be used.
+and font styles will be used to ensure

 consistency of colors, navigation and fonts.
-These templates are used as the

 When laying out your home page, be sure to put your